Gargar Bridge-Dam

-Gargar Bridge-Dam, (پل بند گرگر, pol-band-e-gargar) is a World Heritage Site, a part of Shushtar Historical Hydraulic System, located in the island city Shushtar, Khuzestan province, Iran.
-It was registered on UNESCO's list of World Heritage Sites in 2009 and is Iran's 10th cultural heritage site to be registered on the United Nations' list together with the 12 other historical bridges, dams, canals, and buildings as Shushtar Historical Hydraulic System.
-The bridge-dam is built on Gargar River, adjacent to Shushtar watermills and waterfalls complex.
+Gargar Bridge-Dam (پل بند گرگر) is part of the Shushtar Historical Hydraulic System, located in the island city of Shushtar, Khuzestan province, Iran.
+It was registered on UNESCO's list of World Heritage Sites in 2009 and is Iran's 10th cultural heritage site to be registered on the United Nations' list, together with the 12 other historical bridges, dams, canals, and buildings which comprise the hydraulic system.
+The bridge-dam is built on the Gargar River, adjacent to the Shushtar watermills and waterfalls complex.